3Veros/AO/README.md

-With this code you can use js Unescape Function in SQL it only works for persian langue
+With this code you can use js Unescape Function in SQL it only works for persian language